 Autoresponder emails are a pretty good example of automation in the internet marketing world.
 What they are is a series of emails that are pre-written and automatically sent at precise intervals.

 So, if you have a website in which you promise everyone who signs up for your email list seven tricks that will help them learn to code faster, each autoresponders could focus on a different language.
 For example, your first autoresponder email could be totally about PHP, while the second one might reference CSS.

 Each one of these emails would be completely identical, so you wouldn’t have to do any extra work.
 Consider this type of automation akin to writing a book that you receive royalties on.
 Stephen King only wrote ‘It,’ once, but he continues to make money off each copy that sells, even years after it was first authored.

 The kind of automation your company will benefit from the most depends on who you are marketing to and what you are trying to sell.

 You might use automation for upselling purposes, sending out an automatic email for a discount on accessories when a customer buys a particular product.
 You might also partner with other companies or other marketers to cross-sell products and services that you believe would be attractive to a particular client base.

 Either way, all of these processes are going to be automated.
 Some businesses have found that improving their marketing automation workflow is just what they need to grow their customer base over and over again.

 How to Add a Personal Touch to Marketing Automation Workflows

-An effective automated marketing campaign is going to elicit feeling and thus action from consumers.
+An effective automated marketing campaign is going to elicit feelings and, thus, action from consumers.
 In fact, customers can thoroughly appreciate why automated processes, in general, are more effective.
 When they need to have a password reset, they want an instant response.
-Treat automated marking workflows the same way and your company won’t be let down.
+Treat automated marking workflows the same way so your company won’t be disappointed.